A police record

 Baroque art also tends to be very real—not only do the figures look “regular,” but the artist is giving us a very real sense of this moment.
 The body of Christ looks truly dead, the figures struggle to hold the dead weight of his body and ease him down gently into his tomb.

 The figures are all very ordinary looking, they are not idealized at all, like the figures of the High Renaissance.
 Look at the figure holding Christ’s legs.
-He almost looks like a homeless person.
-Look at his feet and legs—they are so ordinary looking—you can almost imagine the bottom of his feet being dirty.
+His feet and legs are so ordinary looking—you can almost imagine the bottom of his feet being dirty.
 Even Christ looks rather like an ordinary man.
-They are figures we can relate to more —unlike the perfect figures of the High Renaissance.
+They are figures we can relate to more—unlike the perfect figures of the High Renaissance.

 One of my favorite things about this painting is the figure who carries Christ’s shoulders.
 He has his arm under Christ’s torso and his fingers, as they reached around Christ, slipped into the wound that he received when he was on the cross (Christ was stabbed by a Roman soldier in the ribs).
 This may cause us to feel squeamish—but that’s the idea.
 Baroque art wants to get to you in your body—so you really feel it.
 When you know something in your mind it is one thing—but when you experience it with your body it is really different.
 Baroque art often wants you to have an experience that’s located in your body.